Eiim/Chokistream/README.md

 Written in Java 17 with Gradle 7.5, requires Java 17 to be installed :)

 No other requirements.
 Run `gradlew build` in Windows Command Prompt or `./gradlew build` in a Unix terminal.
+The jar is built to `app/build/libs/chokistream.jar`.